-Biotechnology has often been considered alike with biomedical research, but there are many other industries which take advantage of biotech methods for studying, cloning and altering genes.
-We have become accustomed to the idea of enzymes in our everyday lives and many people are familiar with the controversies surrounding the use of GMOs in our foods.
-The agricultural industry is a part of the biotech industry which is growing at an appreciable rate and also helping to the betterment of our lives.
-Here are top ten agriculture biotech applications which are being used on day to day life for the betterment of humans.
+Biotechnology has often been considered alike with biomedical research, but there are many other industries that take advantage of biotech methods for studying, cloning, and altering genes.
+We have become accustomed to the idea of enzymes in our everyday lives, and many people are familiar with the controversies surrounding the use of GMOs in our foods.
+The agricultural industry is a part of the biotech industry, which is growing at an appreciable rate and also helping the betterment of our lives.
+Here are the top ten agriculture biotech applications that are being used on day to day life for the betterment of humans.

 Table of Contents

-Plants are used for production of antibiotics for both animals and humans.
-Expressing the antibiotic proteins in feed which is fed directly to animals, can cost lesser than traditional antibiotic production, but this practice may raise bioethics issues because of unnecessary use of antibiotics that may promote the growth of antibiotic-resistant bacterial strains.
-Many advantages of using plants for production of antibiotics for humans are reduced costs due to the larger amount of product that can be produced from plants vs a fermentation unit, ease of purification, and reduced risk of contamination compared to that of using mammalian cells and culture media.
+Plants are used for the production of antibiotics for both animals and humans.
+Expressing the antibiotic proteins in the feed, which is fed directly to animals, can cost lesser than traditional antibiotic production, but this practice may raise bioethics issues because of unnecessary use of antibiotics that may promote the growth of antibiotic-resistant bacterial strains.
+Many advantages of using plants for the production of antibiotics for humans are reduced costs due to the larger amount of product that can be produced from plants vs. a fermentation unit, ease of purification, and reduced risk of contamination compared to that of using mammalian cells and culture media.

 There is more to agricultural biotechnology than just fighting disease or improving food quality.
-Some of them are purely aesthetic applications and an example of this is the use of gene identification and transfer techniques to improve the color, size,smell, and other features of flowers.
-Likewise, biotechnology has been used to make improvements to other common ornamental plants, shrubs and trees.
-Some of these changes are similar to those made to crops, such as enhancing cold resistance of a breed of tropical plant, so it can be grown in northern gardens.
+Some of them are purely aesthetic applications, and an example of this is the use of gene identification and transfer techniques to improve the color, size, smell, and other features of flowers.
+Likewise, biotechnology has been used to make improvements to other common ornamental plants, shrubs, and trees.
+Some of these changes are similar to those made to crops, such as enhancing cold resistance of a breed of tropical plants, so it can be grown in northern gardens.

 4. Plant and Animal Breeding

-Enhancement of plant and animal traits by methods like grafting, cross-pollination and cross-breeding are time-consuming.
+Enhancement of plant and animal traits by methods like grafting, cross-pollination, and cross-breeding is time-consuming.
 Biotechnology advancement allows for specific changes to be made quickly, on a molecular level through over-expression or deletion of genes, or the introduction of foreign genes.
 Some methods like marker-assisted selection improve the efficiency of “directed” animal breeding, without the controversy associated with GMOs.
-Gene cloning methods must also address species differences in the genetic code, the presence or absence of introns and post-translational modifications such as methylation.
+Gene cloning methods must also address species differences in the genetic code, the presence or absence of introns, and post-translational modifications such as methylation.

 5. Pest Resistant Crops

-For many years, the microbe Bacillus thuringiensis, that produces a protein toxic to insects, in particular, the European corn borer, was used to dust crops.
+For many years, the microbe Bacillus thuringiensis, which produces a protein toxic to insects, in particular, the European corn borer, was used for dusting crops.
 For eliminating the need for dusting, scientists first developed transgenic corn expressing Bt protein, which was followed by Bt potato and Bt cotton.
 Bt protein is not toxic to humans, and transgenic crops make it easier for farmers to avoid costly infestations.
 In 1999, controversy emerged over Bt corn because of a study that suggested the pollen migrated onto milkweed where it killed monarch larvae that ate it.
-Subsequent studies demonstrated the risk to the larvae was very small and, in recent years, the controversy over Bt corn has switched focus, to the topic of emerging insect resistance.
+Subsequent studies demonstrated the risk to the larvae was very small.
+And in recent years, the controversy over Bt corn has switched focus to the topic of emerging insect resistance.

 6. Pesticide-Resistant Crops

-Do not confuse this with pest-resistance, these plants are tolerant of , that allows farmers to selectively kill surrounding weeds without harming their crop.
+Do not confuse this with pest-resistance.
+These plants are tolerant of, that allows farmers to kill surrounding weeds without harming their crop selectively.
 The most famous example of this is the Roundup-Ready technology, developed by Monsanto.
-First introduced in 1998 as GM soybeans, Roundup-Ready plants are unaffected by the herbicide glyphosate, that can be applied in copious quantities to eliminate other plants in the field.
-The benefits of this are savings in time and costs associated with conventional tillage to reduce weeds, or multiple applications of different types of herbicides to selectively eliminate specific species of weeds.
+First introduced in 1998 as GM soybeans, Roundup-Ready plants are unaffected by the herbicide glyphosate, which can be applied in copious quantities to eliminate other plants in the field.
+The benefits of this are savings in time and costs associated with conventional tillage to reduce weeds or multiple applications of different types of herbicides to eliminate specific species of weeds selectively.
 The possible drawbacks include all the controversial arguments against GMOs.

 7. Nutrient Supplementation

-In an effort of improving human health, particularly in underdeveloped countries, scientists are creating genetically altered foods that contain nutrients known to help fight disease or malnourishment.
+In an effort to improving human health, particularly in underdeveloped countries, scientists are creating genetically altered foods that contain nutrients known to help fight disease or malnourishment.
 An example of this is Golden Rice, which contains beta-carotene, the precursor for Vitamin A production in our bodies.
-People who eat the rice produce more Vitamin A, an essential nutrient lacking in the diets of the poor in Asian countries.
-Three genes, two from daffodils and one from a bacterium, capable of catalyzing four biochemical reactions, were cloned into rice to make it “golden”.
-The name comes from the color of the transgenic grain due to over expression of beta-carotene, which gives carrots their orange color.
+People who eat rice produce more Vitamin A, an essential nutrient lacking in the diets of the poor in Asian countries.
+Three genes, two from daffodils and one from a bacterium, capable of catalyzing four biochemical reactions, were cloned into rice to make it golden.
+The name comes from the color of the transgenic grain due to the overexpression of beta-carotene, which gives carrots their orange color.

 8. Abiotic Stress Resistance